hoangtnm/docs/Setup-machine-for-Deep_Learning.md

 Of course, it also requires a case, power supply, keyboard, mouse and monitor.
 Total cost about $1500.

-As our experience, GeForce GTX 1060 with 6GB can process from 1000 to 6000 images as well.
-It takes about 3 to 18 hours to train Object Detection model using TensorFlow GPU, depending on the size of dataset, the algorithm and the neural network architecture you chosen.
-SSD MobileNet may be fastest.

 ### 2. OS & platform

 To install Ubuntu 18.04 and Python dev environment, please read these notes: